Academic & Research Profile

 - Research Report 2015 (German)

 - Research Report 2013 (German)

 - Research Report 2011/12 (German)

 - Research Report 2009/10 (German)

-A special focus is put on ethics, diversity, inclusion, equality, feminism and social justice as well as change and innovation in business and society and integral approaches towards the ‘commons’/’communing’, sustainability development and practice.
+Research taking place at the Karls tends to place a special focus on ethics, diversity, inclusion, equality, feminism, intersectionality, and social justice as well as change and innovation in business and society and integral approaches towards sustainability development and practice.

 Specific Research Focus in Faculties